mlukasek/M5_NightscoutMon/README.md

 ### Revisions:

 #### *** 10 October 2019 ***
 Key invert_display (default = -1 when key is not present) added to M5NS.INI.
 You should not use it in M5NS.INI unless you have a problem with display inversion.
-Set invert_dsiplay = 0 or invert_dsiplay = 1 if you have troubles to call M5.Lcd.invertDisplay(0) or M5.Lcd.invertDisplay(1).
+Set invert_display = 0 or invert_display = 1 if you have troubles to call M5.Lcd.invertDisplay(0) or M5.Lcd.invertDisplay(1).
 Under normal circumstances 0 should be normal display and 1 should be inverted display.

 #### *** 23 September 2019 ***